apexrx/Gator/README.md

 cargo build --release
 ```

-The binary will be available at `target/release/rget-clone`.
+The binary will be at `target/release/gator`.

 ### Install Globally